barpje/Allegro-Intern-Task/README.md

 /user/allegro/repositories?per_page=60&page=1
 ---
 - **GET: /user/{username}/repositories/all**\
-Return list of all user public repositories.
+Return list of all user public repositories in alphabetical order.
 Use multiple asynchronous Retrofit calls to improve speed.\
 -- parameters: username in path\
 Example of usage:
 /user/allegro/repositories/all\